Machine-Learning-Club-India/ml-Club/_posts/2019-02-03-what-are-decision-trees-for-actuaries.md

 ---
 Welcome to part II in the series Machine Learning for Actuaries.
 In part I, we covered how to understand the General Problem Settings in Machine Learning.
 We also talked about what the Hypothesis Set is.
 For the sake of this blog, we will consider decision trees (all possible decision trees) as our hypothesis set.

-We will cover how decision trees work and see a working example to implement decision trees in R.Please access it from the link below.
+We will cover how decision trees work and see a working example to implement decision trees in R. Please access it from the link below.

 <hr class="section-divider"><hr>